 Adding content engineering need not disrupt years of careful process development and optimization; it augments and enhances existing process.

-- Without a content model, UX designers and the CMS developers both guess at what content elements will be reused, how and when, often resulting in broken, inconsistent content types.
+Without a content model, UX designers and CMS developers both guess at what content elements will be reused, how, and when, which often results in broken and inconsistent content types.

-- Content authors get stuck into working with static chunks, taxing the authoring process and locking content up into unwieldy containers.
+Content authors get stuck working with static chunks, taxing the authoring process and locking content up into unwieldy containers.

-- Without a taxonomy and metadata model, the CMS configuration offers no related content organization outside a hierarchical set of content folders, essentially trapping content to an isolated location.
+Without a taxonomy and metadata model, the CMS configuration offers no related content organization outside a hierarchical set of content folders, essentially trapping content in an isolated location.